minsu9486/minsu9486.github.io/_portfolio/bfg-fairway-solitaire.md

 <figure>
   <img src="/assets/images/fairwaySolitaire_McDivot_ref_1.png">
-  <figcaption>McDivot is a main character in Fairway.
+  <figcaption>McDivot is the main character in Fairway.
 This is one of five base images</figcaption>
 </figure>

 <figure>